gaol/pnc-docker/README.md

 ## Command to start the container

-Assume your pnc ear is located at: `/opt/pnc/deployments/` in the docker host, then using following arguments to pass into the docker contaniner:
+Assume your pnc ear is located at: `/opt/pnc/deployments/` in the docker host, and the config files above are located at: `/opt/pnc/config/` in the docker host, then using following arguments to pass into the docker contaniner:

-`docker run -d --name=pnc-docker -p 8080:8080 -p 8090:8090 -p 5432:5432 -v /opt/pnc/deployments/:/mnt/deployments/ -v /opt/pnc/config:/mnt/config aoingl/pnc-docker`
+`docker run -d --name=pnc-docker -p 8080:8080 -v /opt/pnc/deployments/:/mnt/deployments/ -v /opt/pnc/config:/mnt/config aoingl/pnc-docker`

 > Remember to copy the configuration files above into `/opt/pnc/config/pnc-config.json` and `/opt/pnc/config/job-template.xml`

-This will redirect the host port to container.
+Then you can visit the pnc project at: `http://127.0.0.1:8080/pnc-web/`